oschweitzer/learning-resources/angular_lesson.md

 To create such routes, first we need to declare them.
 Angular provides a `Routes` type that is an array of object describing the routes.
 Then, to tell Angular that we want these routes, import the `RouterModule` and add the routes as an argument to the `forRoot` function.
-FInally, in the template where you want to use the routes (usually in the `app.component.html` file), add the `router-outlet` directive.
+FFinally, in the template where you want to use the routes (usually in the `app.component.html` file), add the `router-outlet` directive.

 **app.module.ts**